pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 Enabling the plugin

-Navigate to :navpath:Your organizer → :fa3-wrench: Settings → Plugins.
+In order to enable the plugin for your organizer, navigate to :navpath:Your organizer → :fa3-wrench: Settings → Plugins:.
 Search the "Resources and Scheduling" plugin in the list and click the :btn:Enable: button.
 If the "Resources and Scheduling" plugin is already active, then it will have a green ":fa3-check: Active" tag next to it.
 In that case, click the :btn:Manage events: button.

 Both buttons take you to a page listing the organizer's events.
 Check the events with which you want to use the plugin and click the :btn:Save: button.

+Alternatively, in order to enable the plugin for an individual event, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins:.
+Search the "Resources and Scheduling" plugin in the list and click the :btn:Enable: button.
+If the plugin is already active, then it will have a green ":fa3-check: Active" tag next to it.

 ## Troubleshooting